iotaledger/integration-services/api/usage-ssi-bridge.md

 `POST /prove-ownership/{identity-id}`

-Get an authentication token by signing a nonce using the private key, if it is signed correctly a JWT string will be returned in the response.
+Get an authentication token by signing a nonce using the private key.
+If signature is verified, a JWT string will be returned in the response.
 The nonce can be received from `GET /prove-ownership/{identity-id}` endpoint.
+The JWT is used for any future API interaction.

 _Body:_